-Shogun have made a name for themselves, delivering top-quality fight gear with eye-catching designs.
+Shogun has made a name for itself, delivering top-quality fight gear with eye-catching designs.
 They’ve definitely not missed the mark with this gi (pants included).
-Sponsored by multiple time IBJJF world champion Vinny Magalhaes, you can rest assured that Shogun doesn’t cut any corners when it comes to bringing the best BJJ gi and other fight equipment to the market.
+Sponsored by multiple-time IBJJF world champion Vinny Magalhaes, you can rest assured that Shogun doesn’t cut any corners when it comes to bringing the best BJJ gi and other fight equipment to the market.

 - Incredible designs

 - Premium feel

 - Pearl weaving

 I’m a huge fan of looking at the part when I’m rolling.
 While I absolutely love the art of Brazilian Jiu-Jitsu, I also like looking fresh when I’m rolling.
 For those of you who are just as much into your aesthetics as you are the performance of your equipment, this is most certainly the choice for you.
 Needless to say, I will be purchasing another one of these in the near future.

 2. Venum Power 2.0 BJJ Gi – Top Protection Choice